redstrate/redstrate.com/content/blog/kde-feb2023/index.md

 # PulseAudio KCM

-Last month I redid the Window Decoration KCM, and this month I did the same for the PulseAudio KCM, although the changes needed where much smaller.
+{{< add "feature" >}} Last month I redid the Window Decoration KCM, and this month I did the same for the PulseAudio KCM, although the changes needed where much smaller.

 ![The "new" PulseAudio KCM](pulse-pa.webp)